About the State School Environmental Health Guidelines

 - Costs and Benefits of a State Environmental Health Program for Schools

-You will need Adobe Reader to view some of the files on this page.
-See EPA’s About PDF page to learn more.The Energy Independence and Security Act of 2007 Exit (310pp, 828K, PDF) amended the Toxic Substances Control Act, 15 U.S.C.
+You may need a PDF reader to view some of the files on this page.
+See EPA’s About PDF page to learn more.The Energy Independence and Security Act of 2007 (310pp, 828K, PDF) amended the Toxic Substances Control Act, 15 U.S.C.
 2601 et seq., by adding a requirement for the U.S. Environmental Protection Agency (EPA), in consultation with relevant federal agencies, to develop voluntary guidelines to assist states in establishing and implementing environmental health programs for K-12 schools.
 Healthy school environments play an important role in the health and academic success of children.
 Exposure to environmental hazards in schools can negatively impact the health of children and school staff.1 Unhealthy school environments can also affect attendance, concentration, and performance, as well as lead to expensive, time-consuming cleanup and remediation activities.1

 Protecting children's health and advancing environmental justice are critically important goals for EPA, as reflected in EPA's strategic plan.2 A child's developing organ systems are often more sensitive to environmental stressors, and children are frequently more heavily exposed to toxic substances in the environment than are adults.3 Children in minority, low-income, and other underserved populations, as well as children with disabilities, can experience higher exposures to multiple environmental contaminants where they live, learn, and play and might be placed at a disproportionate risk for associated health effects.4